Tempest (TV series): Development

 Vice president of Imaginus announced several upcoming projects of Imaginus, including Polaris, which will be co-produced by Imaginus's label, Showrunner and Studio AA.
 Prior to that, in March 2023, it was reported that director Kim Hee-won and writer Jeong Seo-kyeong, who previously collaborated on Little Woman, joined forces again for a drama with working title Polaris.
 The drama is a spy melodrama exploring the journey of spies who have lost their identities and must find themselves.
 Later it was reported that Heo Myung-haeng, the director of The Roundup: Punishment and Badland Hunters (2024), joined as co-director.
 Seoul Action School and Skydance was also credited as co-producer.
 Jung Jae-il and Dalpalan serve as the series' music director.

 Some Korean newspapers reported that the series cost between 50 and 70 billion won, but after the final episode aired, the director and writer denied the rumor.

 Casting

 Jun Ji-hyun has been offered the female lead role opposite Gang Dong-won.
-In August 2024, it was announced that John Cho, Christopher Gorham, Alicia Hannah-Kim.
-Jacob Bertrand were added to the cast.
+In August 2024, it was announced that John Cho, Christopher Gorham, Alicia Hannah-Kim and Jacob Bertrand had joined the cast.
 Other actors included Spencer Garrett, Brooke Smith, Tom Lenk, Michael Gaston, Joel de la Fuente and Romy Rosemont.
 In January 2025, it was reported that Kim Hae-sook, Lee Mi-sook, Yoo Jae-myung, Park Hae-joon and Joo Jong-hyuk were cast.

+By incorporating Hollywood talent, Tempest made history as the first Korean series to be produced under a SAG-AFTRA contract.